cyberglot/wenkokke.github.io/drafts/2020-12-24-a-tale-of-three-constructed-languages.md

 These evidence particles were likely taken from Navajo.
 Other aspects of Láadan, such as its tonality, were likely inspired by Navajo as well.

 Unlike Lingua Ignota—or what survives of it, at least—Láadan is a full-fledged language!
 There’s rules for phonology, tonality, morphology, grammar, *etc.* When Láadan was first introduced, it came with a glossary of *one thouseand* words, but also had rules for constructing new words.
 It’s hard to guess how many Láadan words are in use at the moment, but, *e.g.*, the [Láadan Vocabulary][laadan-memrise] course on Memrise has close to *twice as many*.
+I could count the number of glosses in the *official* Láadan dictionary on [Láadan Language][laadan-language], but that seems like a lot of work.
+(They’ve got some wonderful resources for studying Láadan, by the way!)

 Suzette offered her language to the world in the form of a work of fiction.
-She wrote a book, *Native Tongue*, in which she motivates the need for Láadan.
+She wrote a book, *Native Tongue* [@Elgin1984], in which she motivates the need for Láadan.
 Her story is set in a world in which women have been stripped of their rights and their agency, and her story follows the liberating effects of being able to clearly communicate ones experiences in a language *made for you*.
 Native Tongue gives a vivid portrayal of sexism, but it *kind of* glances over liberation through language—that a change in language brings about a change in society is simply one of the axioms of the story, it’s just something that *happens*.
 Unfortunately, I did not come away from reading Native Tongue with an understanding of Láadan, as there are only *two Láadan words* used in the book itself—and one of them is *Láadan*!
 (The other word is *héenahal*, or “siblings of the heart to an unusual degree”, which is what women will be to each other if they’re allowed to speak Láadan amongst themselves.)

 The book itself is a pretty good read!
 Suzette was already an experienced author when she wrote it, and she’d already been publishing for over a *decade*!
 Here’s a little fact that’ll infuriate anyone under forty: *Suzette first started writing science fiction to pay her tuition!*